johnnny333/data-table/README.md

 - Column headers are generated automatically from data keys
 - Sorting is handled via clickable headers
 - All state managed through Angular signals

-This implementation demonstrates modern Angular patterns suitable for production use.

 ![DataTable screenshot](./data-table-screenshot.png)